Max-Teapot/MCMNet/README.md

+# MCMNet: Multi-modal Context Mutual Guidance Network for Infrared and Visible Image Fusion

-This dataset is used by the paper MCMNet: Multi-modal Context Mutual Guidance Network for Infrared and Visible Image Fusion, which contains three open-source datasets, MSRS, RoadScene and TNO.
+Source Code of MCMNet: Multi-modal Context Mutual Guidance Network for Infrared and Visible Image Fusion

-If you use this dataset, please cite it as follows:
+The model code and training code will be made public once the paper is accepted.

+The three datasets used in the article.

 MSRS Dataset